CarolZhiLi/GB-quiz-portal/README.md

 - **Question Management**: Create, read, update, and delete quiz questions
 - **Bulk Upload**: Upload multiple questions from CSV or Excel files
 - **Protected Routes**: Only authenticated operational or admin users can access the portal; operational users can edit/submit content while admin users can also approve and publish it
+- **Role-aware UI**: Built-in header with logout for signed-in users plus an Access Denied view for accounts lacking the required custom claims

 ## Role Setup (Quick Start)